cenkeryak/Database-Systems-Group-Project-ByteMe/README.md

 Some rows of csv files didn’t have ISO code because they don’t have their own ISO Code.
 For example “Western Pacific Region” does not have ISO code.
 Therefore, we removed these rows from the dataset before importing it to the table.

+On the last day, we realized that there are countries which exist in the disorder dataset yet do not exist in the countries set.
+For example, African Samoa doesn't exist in the country table .
+This failed foreign constraints of the table.
+So, we have removed those from the disorder dataset.

 # Entity 6.
 Financial Status